Trauma remains the leading cause of death and disability worldwide between

 committed to providing a specialized trauma team 24 hours/day.

 To contact the Emergency/Trauma Center, please call at (626) 397-5112.

 Level II Trauma Center for San Gabriel Valley

-We have the only trauma center serving the San Gabriel Valley.
-We provide
+We have the longest running trauma center in the San Gabriel Valley.
+We

-trauma care 24 hours-a-day, seven days-a-week with highly-trained surgeons
+provide trauma care 24 hours-a-day, seven days-a-week with highly-trained

 to enhance results when time is of the essence.